 Students' experiences suggest that these estimated cost-of-living figures tend to be on the low side.
 Feedback from previous students would suggest that you should should budget for £1,500 – £2,000 on top of these amounts.

-If you are studying abroad you can apply for an income-assessed travel grant from Student Finance England (SFE), to cover reasonable travel costs to your host institution as part of your course (i.e. buying the most cost-effective tickets for the cheapest form of transport).
+If you are home/EU student going on a period abroad through the IEP and have a loan through Student Finance, you should consult your eligibility for additional funding from Student Finance for your upcoming period abroad (e.g. travel grant, medical insurance, visa).
+You can apply for an income-assessed travel grant from Student Finance to cover reasonable travel costs to your host institution as your exchange is an integral part of your degree programme (i.e. buying the most cost-effective tickets for the cheapest form of transport).

 How to apply

-When you apply to the IEP, the International Exchange Programme Manager will provide you with details of any sources of funding that are available to students taking part in the International Exchange Programme.
+When you apply to the IEP, the International Exchange Programme Manager can provide you with details of any additional sources of external funding that may be available to you relevant to your potential destination.